-Yet there are some activities that seem to stand out from the rest by bringing great results for many companies and standing the test of time.
+While there are many different types of marketing activities, some seem to stand out from the rest by bringing great results for various businesses and standing the test of time.

-In this article, I’ll show you five such marketing activities and five companies that tested them in real-life conditions.
-Since each of those activities can be an article on its own (or a book), I’ll be focusing on explaining why they are worth your time.
+In this article, I’ll show you five types of such marketing activities and five companies that tested them in real-life conditions.

-- Without market research, it’s unlikely a company can build a great product that answers consumers’ needs and wants.
+- Without product-market fit, it’s unlikely a company can build a great product that answers consumers’ needs and wants.

 - Without such a product, no marketing tactics can generate sufficient demand to support the company.